 Here's what you can do to prepare for flooding.

-If you'd like to download the information on this page to keep with you, our flooding preparation guide has similar information on preparing for a flood, including a flood plan template.
+If you'd like to download the information on this page to keep with you, our flooding preparation guide has similar information on preparing for a flood.
+It includes a flood plan template, creating an emergency flood kit, essentials if you're evacuated to a rest centre and more.

 How to get sandbags before a flood